App-Choreography/Fix-Our-Readme/README.md

 ### The HTML:

-as allways, their will always be a boilerplate::;
+as always, their will always be a boilerplate::;

 ```html
 <!DOCTYPE html>